caproto/caproto/doc/source/loggers.rst

     logstash_handler = logstash.TCPLogstashHandler(<host>, <port>, version=1)
     logger.addHandler(logstash_handler)

-To add a file handler:
+To redirect logging output to a file, in this case `caproto.log`:

 .. code-block:: python